DwinaTech/responsive-react-navbar/README.md

 # Responsive React Navbar

-It created by using React.js and CSS, created for education and learning purpose.
+It created by using React.js, HTML and CSS, created for education and learning purpose.

 ## How to develop it